petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together and move data around when necessary.

-When we ask scientists to work this way we are essentially asking them to become part-time software engineers: surveying and picking tools, designing workflows and project layouts, and writing sophisticated code to tie everything together.
+When we ask scientists to work this way we are essentially requesting they become part-time software engineers: surveying and picking tools, designing workflows and project layouts, and writing sophisticated code to tie everything together.
 Some will like that and find the tools and processes exciting.